enviodev/docs/docs/configuration-file.md

 ## Field Descriptions

 - `name` - Name of the project
-- `version` - Version of the config used by the indexer
 - `description` - Description of the project
 - `networks` - Configuration of the blockchain networks that the project is deployed on
   - `id` - Chain identifier of the network